HackYourFutureBelgium/home/curriculum/problem-solving.md

-# Computational Thinking
+# Problem Solving

-> Find the Module repository [right here](https://github.com/HackYourFutureBelgium/testing/)
+> Find the Module repository [right here](https://github.com/HackYourFutureBelgium/problem-solving/)

 Stepping through and understanding your code's execution is interesting, but nearly as fun as solving a good puzzle.
 You will learn a structured process for confidently solving coding challenges.
 This will include reading and writing tests for confidence and communication.